SCCA Continental Championship for Formula B/C Race

 - Titan Mk3 (Harvey Snow): Harvey Snow (San Jose, CA) raced a white Team CIRT Titan in Formula C in west coast SCCA and Pro events during 1969, qualifying for the Run-Offs.
 Retained for 1970 and again qualified for the Run-Offs.
 Subsequent history unknown.

-- Brabham BT16 (Ray Smith): Ray Smith bought a F3 MAE-engined Brabham BT16 (or possibly BT15) from Fenwick Motors BT16 F3 MAE from Fenwick Motors in East Lothian, Scotland.
+- Brabham BT16 (Ray Smith): Ray Smith bought a F3 MAE-engined Brabham BT16 (or possibly BT15) from Fenwick Motors in East Lothian, Scotland.
 He took the car back to Canada and ran it in FC and FB in 1969 and 1970.
 The identity of the car is not yet known.
+Last seen when advertised by Smith (as a BT18) in February 1971.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.